✏️ Optimized Content (Reduced Keyword Density)

 What is Semantic SEO?

-At its core, semantic SEO is the practice of optimizing content to match the meaning and intent behind search queries rather than just focusing on individual keywords.
-It involves creating in-depth, comprehensive content that answers user questions and addresses their needs holistically.
+At its core, this approach optimizes content based on the meaning behind search queries rather than just individual keywords.
+It involves creating comprehensive content that answers user questions and covers related subtopics.

 Semantic SEO Meaning: